 Take Your Own Food and Drinks

 British Rail sandwiches used to be a standing joke in this country, but time has moved on, and the food served on trains has improved a little.
 The problem is that you can’t guarantee the food trolley service or the buffet car will operate when travelling around Britain by train.
-Sometimes the train is too busy, there’s a staff shortage, or there’s some other problem.
+Sometimes the train is too busy, there’s a staff shortage, or another problem.

 Delays and Cancellations Can Blight Your Plans

-Unfortunately, trains in the UK are often delayed or cancelled.
-It drives commuters and leisure travellers to distraction and can really take the shine off a trip.
+Unfortunately, train travel in the UK is often delayed or cancelled.
+It drives commuters and leisure travellers to distraction and can take the shine off a trip.
 Delays have a bigger impact if you’ve got a connection to make, a plane to catch or an event to attend, so check the news and plan well!
 I always book the train before the train I need to take!

 If your line is closed due to maintenance works, you may be offloaded onto the pure hell of a ‘rail replacement bus’ instead – be aware that these connections are much slower than trains!

 On a positive note, if your train journey is delayed for more than 30 minutes, you can apply for “delay repay” compensation.
-Hold onto your ticket if you’re delayed and check here to see if you’re entitled to make a claim and how much you can claim (up to 100% of your ticket price).
+Hold onto your ticket if you’re delayed, and check with NationalRail to see if you’re entitled to make a claim and how much you can claim (up to 100% of your ticket price).

 #3 On The Train